 - 2 tablespoons olive oil

-- 1 lb chuck steak cut in chunks roughly 1 inch square
+- 1 lb chuck steak, cut in small chunks about an inch (2.5 cm) square

-- 2 cups beef stock you may need a bit more
+- 2 cups beef stock You may need more or less.

 - 2 tablespoons Worcestershire sauce